414owen/414owen.github.io/blog_posts/1-native-imports-in-javascript.md

 }
 ```

-Okay, here generating a new variable declaration from the key in the Nutmeg
+Okay, here we're generating a new variable declaration for every key in the
-object, and setting it equal to the value in the Nutmeg object.
-For a while,
+Nutmeg object, and setting it equal to the value in the Nutmeg object.
+For a
-the Nutmeg readme suggested importing like this.
-People don't really like
+while, the Nutmeg readme suggested importing like this.
+People don't really
-pasting in three lines of code to import something nicely though.
-Luckily, we
+like pasting in three lines of code to import something nicely though.
-can abstract some of this out.
+Luckily, we can abstract some of this out.

 Unfortunately, we need the eval in this scope, so the import works.
 Our new
 code will therefore have to take the form of: